• Report Animal Cruelty

 Department of Public Safety Report

-What’s Wrong With Chaining a Dog?
+What’s Wrong with Chaining a Dog?

-PSA Video “Even Dogs Have Dreams”
+Public Service Announcement Video: “Even Dogs Have Dreams”

-Animal Protection of New Mexico has a public service announcement addressing dog chaining.
-"Even Dogs Have Dreams" is a powerful spot that aims to show people chaining from a dog’s point of view, challenging viewers to think about the messages behind Train.
-Don’t Chain.®
+Animal Protection New Mexico has a public service announcement addressing dog chaining.
+Even Dogs Have Dreams is a powerful spot that aims to show people chaining from a dog’s point of view, challenging viewers to think about the messages behind Train.
+Don’t Chain.® Special thanks to APNM’s generous and creative friend, Rob Raucci/Two Spirits, One Voice Productions for producing these PSA’s.

 Alternatives to Chaining